-Back to this bean stew.
-The burnt clay-red colour speaks of tomatoey goodness with flavours that leans towards Italy.
-Think fennel, rosemary and soft-centred cannellini beans.
-Most stews, whether meat or vegetarian based, start with a soffrito – onion, carrots and celery.
-You can use any beans really, but I find the creaminess of cannellini beans perfect for this dish.
-If you’re serving the stew as a main for Meatfree Mondays, I’d add a good sourdough bread and crisp green salad.
-Should you have any leftovers, fill cooked gem squash with the bean stew, top with feta and pumpkin seeds.
+About this bean stew – The burnt clay-red colour speaks of tomatoey goodness with flavours that taste very Italian.
+Think fennel, rosemary and creamy cannellini beans.
+Most stews, whether meat or vegetarian, start with a soffrito – onion, carrots and celery.
+You can use any beans really, but I love the creaminess of cannellini beans.
+They’re perfect for this dish.
+If you’re serving the stew as a Meatfree Monday main, add some sourdough bread and garden salad.
+If you have any leftovers, fill cooked gem squash with the bean stew, top with feta and pumpkin seeds.
 Place under a grill until golden and then scatter with a handful of spring onions and diced avocado.
-A two for the price of one recipe!

 Fennel cannellini bean stew